FuFuWarrior/fintech-wallet-lite/ReadMe.md

 1. You need to have [Node.js](https://nodejs.org/en/download) and [MySQL](https://dev.mysql.com/downloads/mysql/) installed.
 2. Install project dependencies by running `npm install`.
-3. Create a `.env` file in the root directory and add your "data"bae details.
+3. Create a `.env` file in the root directory and add your "database" details.
 It should have the following properties:

 - DB_HOST=
 - DB_USERNAME=